-The verbs are given in the imperative mood though there are no exclamation marks at the end of the statements.
+The verbs are expressed in the imperative mood though there are no exclamation marks at the end of the statements.
 The advertisement is written as an instruction - advice for the tourist.
-The stylistic devices used are the following: personification, allusion, repetition.
+The stylistic devices used in the example are the following: personification, allusion and repetition.

-1) let the flow of the life of the country embrace you - personification

-2) "the country of a found and a lost Eden"- In this phrase an allusion can be traced in reference with biblical Eden.

-3) Set your pace to its pace - is an example of repetition to strengthen the function of influence.
+- 1) let the flow of the life of the country embrace you personification, - 2) the country of a found and a lost Eden an allusion traced in reference with biblical Eden, - 3) Set your pace to its pace an example of repetition to strengthen the function of impact, - 4) Sharpen your senses and feel Armenia metaphor.

-Taking into consideration the ads analyzed above.
-It can be inferred that the advertisements are written in a literary style, they are linguistically well designed, rich in metaphors and exaggerations, lack first person narration and often are manifested in the imperative mood.
+Taking into consideration the analyses of the above ads it can be inferred that the advertisements are written in a literary style, they are linguistically well-designed, rich in metaphors and exaggerations, lack first person narration and often are manifested in the imperative mood.
 The modern tourist, I believe, needs a more interactive and personified information.
-Nowadays, the potential tourist is able to find reviews they can comment on or make enquiries regarding the information provided, rank the usefulness of the review, and thus be in a trialogue with the industry (Dann, 2012).
-The nickname of the reviewer is 'Horscheck' and his avatar, the date of his last visit to the destination and the date of the last update of the review are also available.
-These details make the review more reliable psychologically and thus, persuades the potential tourist to take up the tour.
+Nowadays, the potential tourist is able to find reviews they can comment on or make enquiries regarding the information provided, rank the usefulness of the review, and thus be in a trialogue (between the tourists and the industry) with the industry (Dann, 2012).